project-gemmi/gemmi/docs/grid.rst

 (e.g. the solvent region).
 Other modes are not used in crystallography, but may be used for CryoEM data.

-This file format is quite flexible.
+The CCP4 format is quite flexible.
 The data is stored as sections, rows and columns that correspond to a permutation of the X, Y and Z axes as defined in the file header.
 The file can contain only a part of the asymmetric unit,